-Definition: This parameter is optional and defines the value of Rx_R in ohms.
-It only applies to IBIS [Model] declarations of type Input or Input_diff.
-If not present in the .ami file, the value of Rx_R defaults to infinity, or a reasonable facsimile thereof.
+Definition: This parameter is optional and defines the value of Rx_R in ohms of the resistors shown in Fig. XX.
+It can only be present if the .ami file is defined for the Rx direction.
+If this parameter is not present in the .ami file, the value of Rx_R defaults to infinity, or a reasonable approximation thereof.

 Examples: